-Professional calendar printing is a fantastic way to showcase your designs and photography, market your business and even brand the walls of your office.
+Professional calendar printing is a fantastic way to showcase your designs and photography, promote your business and even brand the walls of your office.
 In this blog, we’ll show you exactly how to make a custom calendar and set it up for commercial printing in a range of popular design programs.

 What You Need to Know: Calendar Printing Basics